Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

     - Platform implementation on Streamlit Cloud and Heroku
     - Interactive interface for technical and non-technical users

-Action: Users can navigate through each phase of the data mining process, understand the methodologies used, and access detailed technical documentation with interactive checkboxes for deeper inspection of specific components.
+**Action**: Users can navigate through each phase of the data mining process, understand the methodologies used, and access detailed technical documentation with interactive checkboxes for deeper inspection of specific components.

 ## **Page 4: Interactive Prediction**
 Use Case: Interactive Dashboard for Bulldozer Price Analysis